 It is the legal duty of any employer to provide safe working conditions for its employees.
 These rules are especially important in jobs where employees work in hazardous conditions, such as on high rise scaffolding.
 Though no further information is available at the time regarding this particular event, an OSHA investigation will likely take place to determine whether all required safety measures were taken by the workers, as well as to determine if there was an equipment failure that caused the accident.

-A workers’ compensation attorney can go to work immediately in cases such as this one to protect both the rights of a worker and to preserve any contributory evidence that could otherwise be destroyed.
+A Charlotte work comp lawyer can go to work immediately in cases such as this one to protect both the rights of a worker and to preserve any contributory evidence that could otherwise be destroyed.
 These can include maintenance records, logs, safety training records, and eyewitness accounts.
 This information can be vital in the event that an accident leads to future litigation that will determine current and ongoing workers’ compensation benefits.
 By being prepared with a strong legal advocate by one’s side, an injured worker can increase the chances of succeeding on his or her legal claims and recovering the compensation he or she needs to focus on recovery and getting back to work.